 Missionary urgency and evangelization

-Experience of the Spirit is linked to mission, witness, and expansion of the gospel.
+The experience of the Spirit is linked to mission, witness, and the expansion of the gospel.

-What it is: This is the conviction that the Spirit empowers the Church to evangelize, plant communities, bear public witness, and cross cultural boundaries.
+What it is: This is the conviction that the Spirit empowers the Church to evangelize, plant communities, witness publicly, and cross cultural boundaries.

-How the tradition understands it: Pentecostalism historically associated spiritual power with active mission.
-Preaching, campaigns, music, radio, television, street work, and cross-cultural missions had enormous importance in its expansion.
+How the tradition understands it: Pentecostalism has historically associated spiritual power with active mission.
+Preaching, campaigns, music, radio, television, street work, and cross-cultural missions were of enormous importance in its expansion.

-Textual or traditional basis: Acts 1:8, Matthew 28, and the book of Acts are central readings.
+Textual basis and context: Acts 1:8, Matthew 28, and the book of Acts are central readings.

-Historical context: A large part of global Pentecostal growth came through flexible, lay, and intensely evangelistic missionary networks.
+Historical context: Much of Pentecostal global growth came from flexible, lay, and intensely evangelistic missionary networks.

 Common objections: There are criticisms when missionary zeal combines with doctrinal simplification, aggressive religious competition, or little pastoral preparation.